 If there is a substantial fat cap on the corned beef, you might want to trim it down or remove it entirely before slicing.
 This is entirely a matter of personal preference.
 We like to serve the brisket with some of the fat left on.

 When serving, spoon a little bit of the strained cooking liquid over the sliced corned beef on the platter, and offer guests whole grain mustard on the side.
-I sprinkle the vegetables with chopped fresh parsley for a pop of color and freshness, and sometimes, treat them to a light drizzling of melted butter.
+I treat the vegetables to a light drizzling of melted butter and sprinkle them with chopped fresh parsley for a pop of color and freshness.

 More of our Favorite St. Patrick’s Day Recipes